arcticoder/polymerized-lqg-replicator-recycler/README.md

 ## UQ Prerequisites for Cosmological Constant Investigation (status)

 The project implements a set of UQ prerequisites to support first-principles investigations.
-Maintainers report completion of internal checklists for the implemented modules; however, independent verification and community review remain important next steps before asserting readiness for definitive cosmological-constant derivations.
+Maintainers report completion of internal checklists for the implemented modules; however, independent verification and community review remain important next steps before asserting readiness for preliminary cosmological-constant derivations.

 **Status**: Prepared to begin first-principles investigations; results will require independent replication and peer review before being considered established.